 The White House commission examining the nation’s opioid epidemic had told Trump last week that declaring a national public health emergency would be an immediate help in combating the ongoing crisis.

-“Addressing the opioid epidemic is a top priority for the President and the White House Office of National Drug Control Policy”, Baum said in a statement.
+“Addressing the opioid epidemic is a top priority for the President Donald Trump and the White House Office of National Drug Control Policy”, Baum said in a statement.

 On Tuesday, following a meeting with Trump, Price insisted that a national emergency should only be used for time-sensitive health crises like Zika or other outbreaks.

 “Second, declaring an emergency allows temporary waivers of many rules regarding federal programs”, Humphreys said.

 The commission and the strike force also recommend increased availability of naloxone, an overdose counteragent commonly known by the brand name Narcan, and more funding to develop fentanyl-detecting sensors to prevent the powerful opioid synthetic from either crossing the USA border or getting sent through the mail.